kstenerud/dogma/kbnf_v1.md

 ### Symbols

 A symbol acts as a placeholder for something to be substituted in another rule.
-Symbol names are not limited to ASCII.

 ```kbnf
 symbol_rule           = symbol & TOKEN_SEP & '=' & TOKEN_SEP & expression & TOKEN_SEP & ';';